Noah-Huppert/role-bot/README.md

    ```

 # Configuration
 Environment variables are used to provide all configuration values.
-See [`config.ts`](./src/config.ts) documentation comments for names of associated environment variables and their purposes.
+See the `Config` class field documentation comments in [`config.ts`](./src/config.ts) for names of associated environment variables and their purposes.

 The `.env` file is expected to have configuration values.
 This file is ignored by Git as some values are secret.